rbryson74/gfx/readme.md

 MPLAB® Harmony 3 is an extension of the MPLAB® ecosystem for creating embedded firmware solutions for Microchip 32-bit SAM and PIC microcontroller and microprocessor devices.
-Refer to the following links for more information.
+Refer to the following links for more information:
  - [Microchip 32-bit MCUs](https://www.microchip.com/design-centers/32-bit)
  - [Microchip 32-bit MPUs](https://www.microchip.com/design-centers/32-bit-mpus)
  - [Microchip MPLAB® X IDE](https://www.microchip.com/mplab/mplab-x-ide)